 Jason speaks on a wide range of subjects from the social web & the future of communication to entrepreneurship and how large companies like Google & Facebook compete.
 If you want to get in touch for a speaking engagement, quote or interview please get in touch.

-The New York Times, Esquire, The Wall Street Journal, AllThingsD, CNN, CNET News, Wired News, Reuters, Associated Press, LA Times, Techcrunch, VentureBeat, GigaOm, Bloomberg, Gizmodo, Vator.tv, Read Write Web, Jupiter Research, Security Focus, Guardian Unlimited, The Economist, Business Week, Wireless Week, Fortune, Fast Company, This Week in Startups, UsesThis, Red Herring, The Scoble Show & Tech TV.
+The New York Times, Esquire, The Wall Street Journal, Buzzfeed, AllThingsD, CNN, CNET News, Wired News, Reuters, Associated Press, LA Times, Techcrunch, VentureBeat, GigaOm, Bloomberg, Gizmodo, Vator.tv, Read Write Web, Jupiter Research, Security Focus, Guardian Unlimited, The Economist, Business Week, Wireless Week, Fortune, Fast Company, This Week in Startups, UsesThis, Red Herring, The Scoble Show & Tech TV.
+Recent items can be found on Google News.

 Haas School of Business at UC Berkeley, Supernova, The Syndicate Conference, O'Reilly Web 2.0 Summit SF & NYC Expo, Gnomedex, SXSW Interactive, Techcrunch Disrupt, Seybold, Search Engine Strategies, Unilever Corp, eCommerce SIG, Weblog Business Strategies Conference, PlanetWork, Elearning Forum and the Blog World Expo.